 If you’re new to swimming and have longer hair, you’ve probably noticed that it’s a bit annoying swimming with your hair dragging in the water and in your face.
-Before you start one of our MySwimPro swim workouts, we highly recommend investing in a nice swim cap, that’s affordable and reliable, to make your training more comfortable.
+Before you start a MySwimPro swim workout, we highly recommend investing in a swim cap that’s affordable and reliable, to make your training more comfortable.

-Swim caps come in all types of shapes, sizes, materials and styles, and we want to help you find the perfect swim cap that works for you!
+Swim caps come in all shapes, sizes, materials and styles, and we want to help you find the perfect swim cap for you!

 What’s the point of a swim cap?

 - Keeps your hair out of your face, so you can focus on your workout.

 - Helps you swim faster by eliminating drag in the water.
 Swim caps work better than just tying your hair in a ponytail, because they secure all the small hairs around your forehead and neck, and you won’t feel your ponytail dragging in the water.

 - Protects your hair.
 Swim caps are not meant for keeping your hair dry, but they do add a small layer of protection against chlorine damage on your hair.